-- B. A display board illustrating a topic investigated during the project year.
+B. A display board illustrating a topic investigated during the project year.
 The standardized display board size of 4 ft. x 3 ft. is to be used with 4-H projects.
-No additional items may be included in front of the display board. - C. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and the quality of the exhibit (75 percent).
+No additional items may be included in front of the display board.